godot-dimensions/g4mf/specification/parts/node.md

 The `"camera"` property is an object that defines the camera properties for this node.
 If not specified, the default value is `null`, meaning the node is not a camera.

-The `"camera"` property MUST NOT be used together with the `"mesh"` property.
+The `"camera"` property MUST NOT be used together with the `"light"` or `"mesh"` properties.

 See [G4MF Camera](camera.md) for more information about cameras.

+### Light

+The `"light"` property is an integer index of a G4MF light.
+If not specified, the default value is `-1`, meaning the node is not a light.

+The `"light"` property MUST NOT be used together with the `"camera"` or `"mesh"` properties.

+See [G4MF Light](light.md) for more information about lights.

 ### Mesh